aaronicsubstances/shrewd-evolver/Data-Modelling.md

 This approach provides other related benefits:
   - Can serve as a last resort for traversing relationships in any database model, since traversing relationships is arguably equivalent to performing merge-joins.
   - Provides one solution to maintaining many-to-many relationships in document databases or hierarchical/tree data models, since traversing many-to-many relationships in relational data models is about performing multiple merge-join operations.
-     - E.g. one can have the ids of two document collections in a relational database (either on demand at query time, or maintained in sync with document database at write time), perform many-to-many SQL joins, and use the results to perform further queries in the document database.
   - Provides one solution to the problem of having too many filtering conditions in an SQL query, such that the SQL execution engine is forced to do table scans and dispense with indices.
 And that solution is to apply few filtering conditions which are most likely to exclude the highest possible number of non-matching rows.
 Then further filtering can be dealt with by involving application code querying.